 ### Bushfighter

 In addition, your keen senses and eye for detail make you an adept scout and observer.
-While in natural terrain, you have advantage on Wisdom (Perception) and Wisdom (Survival) checks to locate other creatures and track them through the wilderness, as well as on Intelligence checks to learn or recall information about enemies you've defeated during combat.
+You have advantage on Wisdom (Perception) and Wisdom (Survival) checks to locate other creatures and track them through the wilderness, as well as on Intelligence checks to learn or recall information about enemies you've defeated during combat.

 ### Rules of Ranging